silencespeaker755/CA-project1/Report.md

         According to the control signals,the write back data will be from data memory or from ALU result.

 # Implementation of each module
-PC:

-Adder:
+PC: Program counter, a register which stores the current position of instruction memory.

+Adder: Add the two input value and then output it.

-MUX32:
+MUX32: 32-bit multiplexer.

-Instruction_Memory:

-IF_ID:

-HazardDetection:

-Registers:

-Equal:

-Imm_Gen:

-Control:

-MUX7:

-ID_EX:

-Forwarding:

-MUX32_forwarding:

-ALU_Control:
+Instruction_Memory: A memory space to store instructions.

+IF_ID: We have two registers in it, storing current PC and instruction.
+If stall_i == 1, we remain it unchanged.
+If flush_in == 1, we flush the whole register.

+HazardDetection: When the instruction in EX stage is lw, and the RD address is equal to RS1 or RS2 in ID stage, we output Hazard_o = 1, else Hazard_o = 0.

+Registers: 32-bit registers used to store data.

+Equal: It is used to determine whether RS1 is qual to RS2, when instruction == beq.

+Imm_Gen: Convert the instruction into immediate value according to each instruction formats.

+Control: Output each control signals according to the control table of each instruction.

+MUX7: When hazard is detected, we flush all the control signals to generate a nop(no operation).

+ID_EX: The pipeline registers to store necessary data used in EX, MEM, WB stages.

+Forwarding: We have two kinds of forwarding, i.e. EX-forwarding and MEM-forwarding.
+We compare the RD with RS1 or RS2 to find out which type of forwarding appears, and send the control signal to MUX32_forwarding.

+MUX32_forwarding: The input contains the original RS1 or RS2, and the result from MEM stage and WB stage.
+We determine the output according to the type of forwaing.

+ALU_Control: The signal to determine which ALU is performed.

-ALU:
+ALU: Arithmetic Logic Unit

-EX_MEM:

-Data_Memory:
+EX_MEM: Store the necessary data for MEM and WB stage.

-write ALU result into Data memory or load Data memory into register.
+Data_Memory: write ALU result into Data memory or load Data memory into register.

-MEM_WB:

-Transmit the signals from Data Memory stage to Write Back stage.
+MEM_WB: Transmit the signals from Data Memory stage to Write Back stage.

 # Dilemma
 when we wanted to implemet the basic CPU without pipelining,the register.v file which TA gave doesn't work in our code.